Ashleigh Southern

-Ashleigh Southern (born 22 October 1992 in Ingham, Queensland) In water polo, she is a centre forward or outside shooter who has represented Australia on the junior and senior national teams.
+Ashleigh Southern (born 22 October 1992) is an Australian water polo player.
+She is a centre forward or outside shooter who has represented Australia on the junior and senior national teams.
 She won a gold medal at the 2009 Youth Olympic Festival, a silver medal at the 2010 FINA Women's Water Polo World Cup, a bronze medal at the 2011 FINE World League and a bronze medal at the 2011 FINA Junior World Championships.
-She has been selected for the 2012 Summer Olympics Australia women's national water polo team.
 She plays club water polo for the Brisbane Barracudas, where she won a league championship in 2010.
-In 2014–15 season she played for the Greek powerhouse Olympiacos where she won the LEN Euroleague, scoring 4 goals in the 10–9 win of Olympiacos against Sabadell in the final of the competition.
+In 2014–15 season, she played for the Greek powerhouse Olympiacos where she won the LEN Euroleague, scoring 4 goals in the 10–9 win of Olympiacos against Sabadell in the final of the competition.
+She represented Australia at the 2012 and 2016 Olympics.

-Personal
+Personal life

 Southern was born on 22 October 1992 in Ingham, Queensland.
 She is 188 cm tall, and is right handed.
 Southern has attended Cardwell State School and Gilroy Santa Maria College.
 She lives in Cardwell, Queensland and attends the Brisbane North Institute of TAFE, where she is studying for a Diploma of Justice.
 Southern has a brother who has represented Australia on the junior national team.
 In late 2011, she had an elbow injury.